 'Testing' as dname,

 9700 as sum_sal,

 -10 is created with employees

 -2.
 Then the salaries of these two employees are adjusted.
-The expected result are based entirely on literals.
+The expected results are based entirely on literals.
 Real identifiers are often positive.
-The use of negative values make the tests independent of existing data. utPLSQL automatically sets a savepoint before running a test.
-At the end of the test a rollback to this savepoint is performed.
+The use of negative values makes the tests independent of existing data. utPLSQL automatically sets a savepoint before running a test.
+At the end of the test, a rollback to this savepoint is performed.
 However, if a

 commit occurs somewhere, the test data with negative identifiers are quickly found and deleted.